 Saturday 18th July

-But, in order to maintain this honesty (see above), I'd have to openly admit that I am vain.
-And weak.
-And occasionally delusional.
-So I might use it, just this once, because it would be depressing to have a more accurate photograph of the plump, elderly woman who peers back at me from the bathroom mirror every morning.
-Not that I’m not fond of her, but she does get on my nerves after a while, what with all the muttering to herself and wandering about endlessly looking for the reading glasses she apparently needs for the simplest things; e.g. not walking into walls and searching for her reading glasses.
+Don't get me wrong, I am fond of the elderly woman who peers back at me from the bathroom mirror every morning, but she does get on my nerves after a while, what with all the muttering to herself and wandering about endlessly looking for the reading glasses she apparently needs for the simplest things; e.g. not walking into walls and searching for her reading glasses.

 Monday 20th July

 I have to rush off to the chiropractor again (I know it’s a contradiction in terms, but ‘limp off’ lacks the drama of this emergency which I really, really want to convey) because of a very incapacitating twinge in my back.
 Not even caused by anything impressively energetic, just bending down to put something in the recycling bin.
 Bloody recycling.